- GDP (PPP):

 - FDI Inflow:

-Thailand’s economic freedom score is 69.4, making its economy the 43rd freest in the 2020 Index.
-Its overall score has increased by 1.1 points due to higher scores for government integrity and property rights.
-Thailand is ranked 11th among 42 countries in the Asia–Pacific region, and its overall score is well above the regional and world averages.
+Thailand’s economic freedom score is 69.7, making its economy the 42nd freest in the 2021 Index.
+Its overall score has increased by 0.3 point, primarily because of an improvement in business freedom.
+Thailand is ranked 9th among 40 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

-Thailand has had 19 military coups since becoming a constitutional monarchy in 1932.
+Thailand has experienced 19 military coups since becoming a constitutional monarchy in 1932.
 The period since 2006 has been particularly turbulent and ultimately resulted in a 2014 coup led by former army commander and current Prime Minister Prayut Chan-ocha.
-National legislative elections held in March 2019 solidified the power of the junta-aligned Phalang Pracharat party and will likely result in ongoing military influence and policy continuity.
+National legislative elections held in March 2019 solidified the power of the junta-aligned Phalang Pracharat party.
 After the death of long-ruling and much-loved King Bhumibol Adulyadej, his son, King Maha Vijiralongkorn, was crowned in May 2019.
-Thailand’s free-enterprise economy benefits from relatively well-developed infrastructure.
+In a rare challenge to the monarchy, pro-democracy protests have continued since February 2020.
+Thailand’s free-market economy benefits from relatively well-developed infrastructure.
 Exports of electronics, agricultural commodities, automobiles and parts, processed foods, and other goods account for about two-thirds of GDP.